Summit High School freshman Ella Snyder wins Keystone Resort giant slalom

 Racing on the short, 15-gate giant slalom course on the resort’s Richter ski run, Snyder’s best time on the quick course of 52.62 seconds was nearly a second faster than runner-up Robin Pavelich of Battle Mountain (53.46).

 Snyder’s win was her second of the young Colorado High School Alpine ski season.
-If there’s anything her Tigers teammates and fellow racers have realized thus far, it’s that Snyder and her older sister in Tigers junior Olyvia Snyder will be forces to be reckoned with at every race.
-Olyvia Snyder, and junior Jenna Sheldon, did not race Friday due to academic commitments.
+If there’s anything her Tigers teammates and fellow racers have realized thus far, it’s that Snyder and her older sister, junior Olyvia Snyder, will be forces to be reckoned with at every race.
+(Olyvia Snyder, and junior Jenna Sheldon, did not race Friday due to academic commitments.)

 “They are siblings, and it’s got to a point where they’re not racing between everyone else; it’s a fight between siblings, honestly,” said Tigers senior Victoria Uglyar, who raced to 11th place Friday.